NVIDIA/NeMo/README.md

 are located inside the container.
 The `data_dir` parameter can also be modified to point to where the dataset will be loaded from or saved.
 The `base_results_dir` can also be modified to point to where the results, checkpoints and logs will be stored.
-In the case of BCP, we recommend that `data_dir` points to one of the workspaces, and `base_results_dir` points to the other.
+In the case of Base Command Platform, we recommend that `data_dir` points to one of the workspaces, and `base_results_dir` points to the other.
 They should both be mounted in read and write (RW) mode.